dotnet/AspNetCore.Docs/aspnet/web-api/overview/getting-started-with-aspnet-web-api/action-results.md

 [!code-console[Main](action-results/samples/sample9.cmd)]

 More often, you will use the **IHttpActionResult** implementations defined in the **[System.Web.Http.Results](https://msdn.microsoft.com/en-us/library/system.web.http.results.aspx)** namespace.
-The **ApiContoller** class defines helper methods that return these built-in action results.
+The **ApiController** class defines helper methods that return these built-in action results.

 In the following example, if the request does not match an existing product ID, the controller calls [ApiController.NotFound](https://msdn.microsoft.com/en-us/library/system.web.http.apicontroller.notfound.aspx) to create a 404 (Not Found) response.
 Otherwise, the controller calls [ApiController.OK](https://msdn.microsoft.com/en-us/library/dn314591.aspx), which creates a 200 (OK) response that contains the product.